The program at a glance

 • Avignon’s world-famous incomparable theater festival takes place during the last three weeks of the program (showcasing more than 1,500 plays!).

 • Family-like atmosphere.
-A Bryn Mawr faculty director and two assistants are available to help, in case of emergency, 24/7.
+A Bryn Mawr faculty director and three assistants are available to help, in case of emergency, 24/7.

 What’s the Festival d’Avignon?